chevereto/v4-docs/guides/docker/README.md

 ## Setup Cron

-This process creates a Cron that will run background jobs for Chevereto.
+This process creates a Cron that will run background jobs for your Chevereto websites.

 ```sh
 make cron
 ```

-## Create proxy
+## Create HTTPS proxy

-This process creates the proxy service that handles incoming web traffic to the server.
-It will also provide automatic secure certificate for HTTPS.
+We include an NGIX web server that will forward access to all your Chevereto websites and provide auto renewable HTTPS certificates.

+To setup our proxy server run the following command:

 ```sh
 make proxy EMAIL_HTTPS=mail@yourdomain.tld
 ```

-At `EMAIL_HTTPS` option pass your email, required for HTTPS certificate notifications.
+At `EMAIL_HTTPS` option pass your email.
+It is required for HTTPS certificate notifications.

 ## Build Chevereto image